Germany nominates economist Isabel Schnabel for ECB board seat

-BERLIN (Reuters) - Germany on Wednesday nominated university professor Isabel Schnabel to the European Central Bank’s executive board, giving Berlin an expert voice on the bank’s top decision-making body and a possible bridge-builder to get sceptical Germans on board.
+BERLIN (Reuters) - Germany nominated university professor Isabel Schnabel to the European Central Bank’s executive board on Wednesday, giving Berlin an expert voice on the bank’s top decision-making body and a possible bridge-builder in a time of deep divisions.

-The decision was expected after a source told Reuters on Tuesday that Schnabel would replace Sabine Lautenschlaeger, another German, who resigned from the ECB board last month after unsuccessfully opposing more ECB stimulus.
+The decision by the German cabinet was expected after a source told Reuters on Tuesday that Finance Minister Olaf Scholz had chosen Schnabel to replace Sabine Lautenschlaeger, another German, who resigned from the ECB board last month after unsuccessfully opposing more ECB stimulus.

+Scholz confirmed Schnabel’s nomination on Wednesday and lauded her as a very good candidate for the ECB job.

+“She is an outstanding economist and proven expert in banking and monetary policy issues.
+She will convince my colleagues in Europe and do a good job in the ECB for the euro zone and for our country,” Scholz said.

-Schnabel, a member of the German Council of Economic Experts, the country’s “wise men”, since 2014, is considered a well-connected economic expert and skilled communicator.
+A member of the German Council of Economic Experts, the country’s “wise men”, since 2014, the 48-year-old Schnabel is considered a well-connected economic expert and skilled communicator.

 “I am honored to have been nominated by the German Federal Government to become Executive Director of the European Central Bank,” Schnabel said on Twitter.
 “If my appointment is approved by the European bodies, I will do my best to meet the high expectations set in me.”

-Schnabel argued last month that the ECB’s most recent stimulus package was excessive, but said that it was within the mandate of the bank.
+Schnabel has argued that the ECB’s most recent stimulus package was excessive, but within the mandate of the central bank.

 “It’s dangerous that politicians, journalists and bankers reinforce the narrative that the ECB steals the money of German savers,” Schnabel told the German newspaper Handelsblatt last month.
 “The ECB, one of the most important European institutions, is constantly being made a scapegoat in Germany.”